What Is Scoliosis?

-Scoliosis is a neuro-muscular condition influenced by other factors, although it appears to be a bone condition.
+Idiopathic scoliosis appears to be primarily a neuro-hormonal condition that is driven by genetic predisposition and metabolic factors.
 The three-dimensional change in the spine's alignment — the curve — is a just a symptom of the condition.
 That is why scoliosis should be considered a whole body condition that requires a comprehensive treatment for scoliosis.
 This is one of the great obstacles that has challenged health care professionals worldwide for centuries.

 Scoliosis occurs most often in children age 10 to 14, affecting females 7 times more frequently than males.
-Scoliosis is a broad term which may describe a spinal curve of 15 degrees or more than 50 degrees.
+Scoliosis is a broad term which may describe a spinal curve of 10 degrees or higher.
 The curve occurs at different points of the spine in each case, but generally develops in one of four common curve patterns.
 It may or may not tilt the pelvis.

-The condition is progressive in most cases.
-We now know more about scoliosis and how to treat its symptoms now than ever before.
+The condition is progressive in many cases; however, we know more about scoliosis and how to treat its symptoms now than ever before.